-- a. elicit feedback from the faculty regarding salary and fringe benefit concerns; - b. collect and analyze faculty compensation data and make a proposal for faculty compensation; - c. negotiate with the appropriate administrative officers and committees regarding faculty compensation; - d. appoint representatives to serve on the Joint Benefits Committee; further description of the Joint Benefits Committee can be found on the Human Resources website at https://sharepoint.csbsju.edu/humanresources/Documents/JBC%20overview%2 Ofor%20HR%20site.pdf - e. review the fringe benefit package annually and recommend changes in fringe benefits to the Joint Faculty Assembly and the appropriate administrative officers and committees; - f. share proposal for faculty compensation annually with the Joint Faculty Assembly and the administrator; - g. recommend a method for distribution of the compensation package to the Faculty Senate each year;
+- a. elicit feedback from the faculty regarding salary and fringe benefit concerns; - b. collect and analyze faculty compensation data and make a proposal for faculty compensation; - c. negotiate with the appropriate administrative officers and committees regarding faculty compensation; - d. appoint representatives to serve on the Joint Benefits Committee; further description of the Joint Benefits Committee can be found on the Human Resources website at https://sharepoint.csbsju.edu/humanresources/Documents/JBC%20overview%2 Ofor%20HR%20site.pdf

-h.review and recommend policies regarding early or partial retirementSeptember 2020 updated 9/11/20323 | P a g e programs, in consultation with the Academic Planning and Budget Committee;

-- i. communicate with the appropriate faculty committees as deemed necessary; and - j.
+- e. review the fringe benefit package annually and recommend changes in fringe benefits to the Joint Faculty Assembly and the appropriate administrative officers and committees; - f. share proposal for faculty compensation annually with the Joint Faculty Assembly and the administrator; - g. recommend a method for distribution of the compensation package to the Faculty Senate each year; - h. review and recommend policies regarding early or partial retirement programs, in consultation with the Academic Planning and Budget Committee; - i. communicate with the appropriate faculty committees as deemed necessary; and - j.
 Initiate whatever action is necessary to fulfill its duties and responsibilities.